jackokring/goali/README.md

 # Goali

-Not to be confused with the non-existent marsh-soup-eal the Koali.
+Not to be confused with the non-existent marsh-soup-eal the Koali. :D

 ## Install
 ```